-In 1996, the only $Jeep{@}$ product that uses the data bus called the "Chrysler Collision Detection" (CCD) system (figs. 16 and 17) is the Grand Cherokee.
-However, in 1997, all $Jeep{@}$ and Dodge trucks that use either the 2.5L or 4.0L engine use the CCD system.
-The 1996 ZJ and all 1997 $Jeep{@}$ /Truck products are using the CCD bus to pass information collected by the PCM to the instrument cluster.
+In 1996, the Grand Cherokee was the only $Jeep{\otimes}/Dodge$ product using the Chrysler Collision Detection (CCD) data bus system (figs. 14 and 15).
+In 1997, Dodge Dakota trucks also began using this system.

+The CCD bus passes information collected by the PCM to the instrument cluster.
 This eliminates the need for both the PCM and the instrument cluster to receive the same inputs.
 The ZJ also uses the information to send information from the A/C control head via the Body Control Module (BCM) to the PCM.
-The following is a list of inputs and outputs that are communicated across the CCD bus:
+The following is a list of inputs and outputs that are transmitted by the CCD bus: